SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 2. **Genre Specificity:** It applies 18th-century voice-leading rules to all inputs, which may make pop or folk inputs sound stiff or "academic."
 As noted by participants, the system needs genre-aware modes that adjust harmonic and voice-leading rules to match the stylistic context.

 3. **Counterpoint Limitations:** The current system generates primarily block chords rather than independent melodic lines.
-KayCee's request for counterpoint capabilities highlights a significant limitation: the system prioritizes vertical harmony over horizontal melodic interest.
+The professional violinist's request for counterpoint capabilities highlights a significant limitation: the system prioritizes vertical harmony over horizontal melodic interest.

 4. **Non-Chord Tone Handling:** While the system recognizes some non-chord tones (passing tones, neighbor tones, suspensions), its handling is limited.
 More sophisticated treatment of non-chord tones would create more fluid, expressive melodic lines.